kirakiray/noneos-core/docs/en/documentation/install.md

 # Installation

-NoneOS Core is a browser-based file system that relies on Service Worker for local storage.
+NoneOS Core is a browser-based file system that needs to implement local storage through a Service Worker.
 The project itself is purely static and does not require a dynamic server.

 ## Prerequisites

-- A static server (e.g. http-server, live-server, nginx, etc.)
+- A static server (such as http-server, live-server, nginx, etc.)
-- Browser support for Service Worker
+- Browser supports Service Worker
-- For external access, HTTPS must be used (due to API requirements)
+- If accessed from an external network, HTTPS must be used (due to API requirements)

 ## Steps

-### 1. Create Service Worker File
+### 1. Create a Service Worker file

-Create a `sw.js` file in the project root directory and fill in the following content:
+Create a `sw.js` file in the root directory of the project and fill in the following content:

 ```javascript
 importScripts("https://core.noneos.com/sw/dist.js");